ranma/arm-mcu/stm32f4/README.txt

    provided the following files are modified:

-   stm32f4xxxx.ld The RAM and ROM sizes must match the device.
+   stm32f4xxxx.ld The RAM and ROM sizes must match the device. stm32f4xxxx.S  The interrupt vector table must match the device.

 Test Platform

-   This framework is validated on the [2]STM32F4 Discovery, [3]FEZ Cerb40, [4]Netduino Plus 2, and [5]MINI-M4-STM32 development boards.
+   This framework is validated on the [2]STM32F4 Discovery, [3]FEZ Cerb40, [4]Netduino Plus 2, [5]MINI-M4-STM32, and [6]NUCLEO-F411RE development
+   boards.

-   Tested on 9 August 2013 with gcc 4.8.1.
+   Tested on 7 May 2015 with gcc 4.9.2.
      __________________________________________________________________

-   Questions or comments to Philip Munts [6]phil@munts.net
+   Questions or comments to Philip Munts [7]phil@munts.net

    $Id$